Spring Cove Campground

 Located adjacent to Bass Lake in a grove of oak, pine and cedar, Spring Cove Campground is well suited for tents or small RVs.
 Tree provide good shade and each campsite has a picnic table and campfire ring.
 Drinking water and accessible flush toilets are provided.
 The facility's short parking spurs are paved and dirt-surfaced.
 Due to tight turns and configurations, this camp is not suitable for large travel trailers or RVs.
-Campfire wood is available for purchase from campground host.
 California Land Management sponsors a variety of interpretive programs throughout the summer at several locations in the Bass Lake area.
 A schedule of programs is posted at the Bass Lake CLM Office and at campgrounds.

 Spring Cove Campground is located in the Bass Lake Ranger District at an elevation of 3,400 feet.
 Bass Lake is a very popular area that's known for its variety of fish, as well as the bald and golden eagles that make their home here.
 The lake offers many recreational activities and is a popular summer destination.

 |Reservations:||Reservations through the National Recreation Reservation Service (NRRS) @ 1-877-444-6777 or www.recreation.gov.|

 |Area Amenities:||Interpretive Site,Tent camping,Camping trailer,Fee charged for some activities,Picnic tables,Toilets,Drinking water,Parking|

 $56.00 (62.16)* Double sites.

 $7 fee for each additional vehicle.
 During holidays fees increase $2 per site.

 |Restrictions:||Reservations can be made up to three days before arrival.
 There is a 2 night minimum stay on weekends and 3 night minimum stay on holidays.|